 - 2.7 The allocation process for strategic CIL in Reading is that funds are used to cover spending against the capital programme, ensuring that the items that receive funds comply with the requirements of the Regulations.
 Therefore, for strategic CIL, allocation does not occur before spend.
 For this reason, the allocation of strategic CIL is the same figure as spend, and the list of projects to which strategic CIL was allocated is the same list as the projects on which strategic CIL was spent (see Table 2.6).
-The same is true for administration, which is allocated to cover spend which has already taken place during the year. - 2.8 At the end of 2020-21, there was £13.432m of strategic CIL which remained unallocated.
-Most of this was the high level of CIL collected during 2019-20 and 2020-21, which has not yet been formally allocated. - 2.9 The process of allocating 15% neighbourhood CIL is different, in that allocation of funds does take place by a formal decision before spend.
-There was no full round of allocating 15% neighbourhood CIL in 2020-21, but there were some amendments to existing allocations.
-Additional funds were allocated to the High Street Heritage Action Zone programme and to the Broad Street seating refurbishment, with the latter partly funded through an underspend on the Dog Fountain project.
+The same is true for administration, which is allocated to cover spend which has already taken place during the year. - 2.8 At the end of 2022-23, there was £10.363m of strategic CIL which remained unallocated.
+This represents a reduction on the amount unallocated at the end of 2020-21, but is still a significant amount, albeit much is due to the relatively high level

+- of CIL collected in this monitoring year which there has not yet been an opportunity to allocate. - 2.9 The process of allocating 15% neighbourhood CIL is different, in that allocation of funds does take place by a formal decision before spend.
+No new allocations took place in 2022-23 but Policy Committee on 11th July 2022 agreed some reallocation of funds to existing 15% neighbourhood CIL projects.

-Table 2.3: Projects to neighbourhood CIL allocated 2020-21
+Table 2.3: Projects to neighbourhood CIL allocated 2022-23